ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 }
 ```

 `principalBalance` refers to the principal that the user deposits into the `ClientChainGateway`.
-It is separated from the rewards earned by the users, since such rewards could be distributed on the Exocore chain or on another client chain while the user principal is taken in custody on this chain.
+It is separated from the rewards earned by the users, since such rewards could be distributed on the Exocore chain or on another client chain, while the user principal is taken in custody on this chain.
 Besides, we assume that the principal balance can only be influenced during slashing and that it is not transferable to any other address.
 In other words, the principal balance to be withdrawn can never be greater than the originally deposited principal balance.

 ### `deposit`